iloveponies/120-hour-epic-sax-marathon/recursion.markdown

 (rest [])          ;=> ()
 ~~~

-`first` gets the first element of a sequence, and `rest` gets all but the
+`first` gives the first element of a sequence, and `rest` gives all but the
 first element.

 ## Recursion